-The bill provides three exceptions: emergencies that do not permit unreasonable delay; ministerial acts; an administrative hearing adjudicating the rights or interests of a person..
-However, the bill does not exempt meetings that have been properly exempted from the open meeting law pursuant to the constitution.13 For instance, current law exempts from the open meetings requirements, those meetings that would reveal a security system plan or portion thereof that is confidential and exempt from the open records law.14 Thus, the bill would require a board or commission to permit public comment on confidential matters that involve sensitive public security information.
-It would also allow public comment on closed meetings involving competitive negotiations15 and litigation.16 The bill may, therefore, invite public advocacy on such confidential matters and could undermine the public necessity that justified the exemption from the open meeting and/or open records requirements.
+The bill provides three exceptions to the opportunity to be heard at a public meeting: emergencies that do not permit unreasonable delay; ministerial acts; and an administrative hearing adjudicating the rights or interests of a person; however, the bill does not provide an exception for meetings that have been made exempt from open meeting requirements.
+For instance, current law exempts from open meeting requirements. those meetings that would reveal a security system plan or portion thereof that is confidential and exempt from public record requirements.
+Thus, the bill would require a board or commission to permit public comment on confidential matters that involve sensitive public security information.
+It also would allow public comment on closed meetings involving competitive negotiations and litigation.
+Therefore, the bill may invite public advocacy on such confidential matters and could undermine the public necessity that justified the exemption from open meeting requirements.